QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The effect of the statement ``using Plots`` is to make all the names exported by the ``Plots`` module available in the global scope

-If you prefer to be more selective you can replace ``using Plots`` with ``import Plots: plot``
+If you prefer to be more selective you can replace ``using Plots`` with ``using Plots: plot``

 Now only the ``plot`` function is accessible

+If we wanted to have extended the functionality of ``Plots.plot`` we would have needed to specify this using ``import Plots: plot``

 Since our program uses only the plot function from this module, either would have worked in the previous example

 Arrays
 --------